aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

 The calculation is now stored in the database and was assigned a "database primary key" or ``pk`` (``calculation.pk``) as well as a UUID (``calculation.uuid``).
 See the :ref:`previous section <2019-aiida-identifiers>` for more details on these identifiers.

+To preserve the integrity of the data provenance, AiiDA will prevent you from changing the core content ("attributes") of a stored node.
+There is an "extras" section though, which is writable after storage, to allow you to set additional information, e.g. as a way of labelling nodes and providing information for querying.

 Note that while AiiDA will prevent you from changing the content of stored nodes, the concept of "extras" allows you to set extra attributes, e.g. as a way of labelling nodes and providing information for querying.